wuxiaoxi-xx/wuxiaoxi-xx.github.io/_publications/2023-book-chapter.md

 ---

 ### Citation
 Wu, Xiaoxi and Yifan Zhang.
 2023.
 "Classics of Developmental Politics".
-In Disciplinary Map of Development Politics, edited by Jirong Yan and Xiao Ma, 437–447.
+In *Disciplinary Map of Development Politics*, edited by Jirong Yan and Xiao Ma, 437–447.
 Beijing: Peking University Press.